massun-onibakuchi/py-trader-v2/README.md

  - read-order-book-py
    read orderbook via ftx websocket api
  - twitter_search
-   twitter recent reseach api
+   twitter recent reseach

 ## How to use
 If you use `poetry` ,run
 ` poetry run python file.py`